-We stress that this approximation is good for $Z\ge 4$.
-For smaller nuclei we need to replace $R_x$ with $R'_x=\frac{Z^2e^2}{2m_T+\Delta E_k}$ as dictated by energy conservation in the production process.
+Equation (\ref{cross-section}) gives a lower limit for $E_{cm}$.
 For $^{12}$C+$^{12}$C, we find the maximum number of pairs produced in the collisions by summing over the trajectory without taking into account the energy loss after a pair is produced.
-From the estimate, eq. (\ref{kechange}) we found that at most 1 pair is created in $^{12}$C+$^{12}$C which is obtained near $E_{c.m.}$=2 MeV ($\Delta E_k$=0 MeV) in fig. \ref{fig4}.
-Thus we normalize the number of maximum pairs produced at this energy to one.
-Clearly the maximum number of pairs produced in the collisions and the relative cross section of fig. \ref{fig4} critically depends on the ultraviolet cutoff $x_s$ discussed above and it must be confirmed or modified by future experimental data.
-Furthermore, microscopic calculations able to follow the heavy ion trajectory and the dynamics of one or more pairs created during the time evolution must be implemented in order to make prediction also for heavier colliding nuclei and collisions of different mass number nuclei.
+The maximum is attained near $E_{c.m.}$= 4 MeV ($\Delta E_k=2m_e$) in Figure \ref{fig4}.
+Clearly, the maximum number of pairs produced in the collisions, and the relative cross-section of Figure \ref{fig4}, critically depends on the ultraviolet cutoff $x_s$ discussed above and it must be confirmed or modified by future experimental data.
+Furthermore, microscopic calculations following the heavy ion trajectory and the dynamics of one or more pairs created during the time evolution must be implemented in order to make predictions for heavier colliding nuclei and collisions of different mass number nuclei.